 Source: NMFS-SERO permit office database accessed March 3, 2016.
 Vessels participating in the SRHS are not included.
+Note: If historical landings by region are used to distribute the charter quota among charter vessels (Action 3), Alabama and Mississippi will be combined into a single region.

-Each charter vessel has a passenger capacity based on its for-hire permit, and a vessel passenger capacity, based on the vessel's COI, or lack thereof.
+Each charter vessel has a permit passenger capacity associated with its for-hire permit, and a vessel passenger capacity based on the vessel's COI, or lack thereof.
 Prior to the 2004 moratorium on for-hire permits (GMFMC 2003), a permit's passenger capacity was equal to the passenger capacity specified on the vessel's COI, and a copy of the COI was required to renew or obtain the permit.
 The moratorium was put in place to limit overall fishing effort by for-hire vessels fishing in federal waters.
 Since the for-hire permit moratorium was implemented, the passenger capacity of each permit may not be increased even if a permit holder transfers the permit to a vessel with a COI that allows a greater passenger capacity.
-Effective August 30, 2013,3 a copy of the COI is no longer required to renew or transfer a for-hire permit.
+Effective August 30, 2013, a copy of the COI is no longer required to renew or transfer a for-hire permit.

 In most cases, the permit and vessel passenger capacities are the same; the majority of charter vessels do not have a COI, thus limiting the number of paying passengers to six.
 However, there are cases where the permit's passenger capacity is greater than the vessel's passenger capacity, and vice versa.
 As of November 23, 2015, 108 charter vessels have a permit passenger capacity that is greater than the vessel's passenger capacity.
 The operators of these vessels would not currently be carrying the maximum amount of passengers allowed by their permit, as they are restricted by their vessel's COI (or lack thereof).
 Most of these vessels do not have a COI, and are able to take no more than 6 paying passengers, even though their permit would allow a greater number of passengers.
 In turn, there are 11 charter vessels with a vessel passenger capacity (based on the COI) that is greater than the permit passenger capacity.
 In these cases, the charter vessel is limited to its permit passenger capacity to take anglers fishing.
-However, these http://sero.nmfs.noaa.gov/sustainable_fisheries/gulf_fisheries/2013/coi/documents/gulf_2013_coi_framework_final_rule.pdf vessels may take paying passengers on separate non-fishing trips, such as dolphin watching tours, up to the number of passengers specified on the COI.
+However, these http://sero.nmfs.noaa.gov/sustainable\fisheries/gulf\fisheries/2013/coi/documents/gulf\2013\coi\framework\final\rule.pdf vessels may take paying passengers on separate non-fishing trips, such as dolphin watching tours, up to the number of passengers specified on the COI.

-3 Final Rule available at:
+&lt;sup>3 Final Rule available at:

 Passenger capacity is included among the proposed metrics for apportioning fishing privileges (Action 3).
-Depending on the allocation-based management program selected (Action 1) and corresponding transferability provisions, implications may arise from the use of the permit or vessel's passenger capacity.
-These implications could arise for those operators who have a forhire permit with a baseline permit passenger capacity that is different than the passenger capacity provided by the vessel's COI.
-The effects would vary depending on whether the allocationbased program selected uses shares and allocation (IFQs and PFQs) or allocation, only (PFAs and harvest tags).
-Thus, the program selected should guide the Council's decision regarding the appropriate passenger capacity on which to use for the distribution of fishing privileges.
+Depending on the allocation-based management program selected (Action 1) and corresponding transferability provisions (Action 4), implications may arise from the use of the permit or vessel's passenger capacity.
+These implications could arise for those operators who have a for-hire permit with a baseline permit passenger capacity that is different than the passenger capacity provided by the vessel's COI.
+The effects would vary depending on whether the allocation-based program selected uses shares and allocation (IFQs and PFQs) or allocation, only (harvest tags).
+For the purpose of distributing the charter quota among charter vessels, if an IFQ or PFQ program is selected, passenger capacity would be based on the permit's passenger capacity.
+If a harvest tag program is selected, the lower of the permit or vessel's passenger capacity would be used.